-The prominent Russian mathematician Igor Rostislavovich Shafarevich passed away on February 19, 2017, leaving behind outstanding contributions in number theory, algebra, and algebraic geometry.
+The prominent Russian mathematician Igor Rostislavovich Shafarevich passed away on February 19, 2017.
+He has made an outstanding contribution to number theory, algebra, and algebraic geometry.
 The influence of his work on the development of these fields in the second half of the 20th century is hard to overestimate.
-Besides the fundamental results authored by him and his collaborators he single-handedly created a school of Russian algebraic geometers and number theorists.
-Many of his numerous students consider their time spent under his guidance as the happiest time in their life as mathematicians.
-In 1959 he was awarded the Lenin prize.
-A year earlier he was elected as a correspondent member of the Russian Academy of Sciences and became a full member in 1991.
-He was also a foreign member of the Italian Academy dei Lincei, the German Academy Leopoldina, the National Academy of Science the USA (from which he resigned in 2003 as a protest against the Iraq War), a member of the Royal Society of London, and received an honorary doctorate from the University of Paris-XI.
+Besides the fundamental results authored by him and his collaborators, he single-handedly created a school of Russian algebraic geometers and number theorists, many of his numerous students consider their time spent under his guidance as the happiest time in their life as mathematicians.
+Shafarevich was awarded the Lenin prize in 1959 for his work on the inverse Galois problem, he was elected to the Russian Academy of Sciences in 1958 as a correspondent member and as a full member in 1991.
+Shafarevich was also a foreign member of the Italian Academy dei Lincei, the German Academy Leopoldina, the National Science Academy of the USA (from which he resigned in 2003 as a protest against the Iraq War), a member of the London Royal Society, and received a honorary doctorate from the University of Paris.
 Shafarevich was an invited speaker at the International Congresses of Mathematicians in Stockholm (1962) and Nice (1970).
-His name is associated with such fundamental concepts and results in mathematics as the Shafarevich-Tate group, Ogg-Shafarevich theory, Shafarevich map, Golod-Shafarevich Theorem, Golod-Shafarevich groups and algebras, Deuring-Shafarevich formula and several influential Shafarevich Conjectures.
-His influential textbooks in algebraic geometry and number theory (jointly with Zinovy Borevich) have been translated into English and have served as an introduction to these subjects for several generations of mathematicians.
-His book ``Basic Notions of Algebra" \cite{ShafarevichBasic} is a bird's-eye view on algebra that reveals its vast connections with many other fields of mathematics and has become a favorite book in the subject for many mathematicians.
-Quoting from the preface to a collection of papers ``Arithmetic and Geometry'' published in two volumes by Birkh\"auser in 1983 and edited by M. Artin and J. Tate \cite{Arithmetic}: `Igor Rostislavovich Shafarevich has made outstanding contributions in number theory, algebra, and algebraic geometry.
+His name is associated with such fundamental concepts and results in mathematics as the Shafarevich-Tate group, Ogg-Shafarevich theory, Shafarevich map, Golod-Shafarevich Theorem, Golod-Shafarevich groups and algebras, Deuring-Shafarevich formula, and several Shafarevich Conjectures.
+His influential textbooks in algebraic geometry and number theory (jointly with Zinovy Borevich) have been translated into English and served as an introduction to these subjects for several generations of mathematicians.
+His book, "Basic Notions in Algebra" \cite{ShafarevichBasic}, provides a bird's-eye view of algebra, revealing its vast connections with many other fields of mathematics, and has become a favorite book in the subject for many mathematicians.
+I quote from the preface to a collection of papers ``Arithmetic and Geometry'' published in two volumes by Birkh\"auser in 1983 and edited by M. Artin and J. Tate \cite{Arithmetic}: `Igor Rostislavovich Shafarevich has made outstanding contributions in number theory, algebra, and algebraic geometry.
 The flourishing of these fields in Moscow since World War II owes much to his influence.
-We hope these papers, collected for his sixtieth birthday, will indicate to him the great respect and admiration which mathematicians throughout the world have for him.'
+We hope these papers, collected for his sixtieth birthday, will indicate to him the great respect and admiration which mathematicians throughout the world have for him.''